16 Notable alumni of

 -

-Eric Marshall McLuhan was a communications theorist, son of Marshall McLuhan.
+Eric Marshall McLuhan was a communication theorist, son of philosopher Marshall McLuhan.

 -